Sky Tonight

 Where is NGC3201 right now?

 NGC3201 is located in the constellation Vela.
-At the current time, it is below the horizon and not visible from your location.
+It is currently below the horizon and is not visible from your location.

 TimeElevation